Conservation and Environmental

 - Check all of your outside taps, hoses, faucets and sprinklers for leaks.
 Stopping a drip can save a lot of water.

 - Cover your pool with a solar cover when it is not in use.
 This has many advantages - it minimizes the amount of water lost to evaporation, keeps the water warm, and keeps your pool cleaner - reducing the amount of chemicals needed.

 - Raise your lawnmower blade so it does not cut the grass too short.
 Longer grass shades the soil and holds the moisture longer.

 - Water lawns during the cooler morning or evening hours to minimize evaporation.
-It is generally better to water about once a week and provide 1 inch to 1 ½ inches of water.
+It is generally better to water about once a week and provide 1 to 1.5 inches of water.